-As far as LUCID is concerned, elastic interactions are neglected because protons scatter at small angles and interact further downstream.
-The pseudo-rapidity of all charged particles produced in single-, double- and non-diffractive processes predicted by PYTHIA and PHOJET are shown in Figure 10.
+As far as LUCID is concerned, elastic interactions are neglected because protons scatter at smaller angles and interact further downstream.
+The pseudo-rapidity of all charged particles produced in single-, double- and non-diffractive processes predicted by PYTHIA and PHOJET are shown in Figure 12 when the pseudo-rapidity region in which LUCID operates is highlighted $(5.6 < \eta < 6.2)$.